 Use This Sample Collection Letter to Get Paid More Efficiently

 Is sending collection letters a challenge in your small business?
 You're not alone.
-Many business owners don’t know how to write a collection letter or have a sample they can use as a reference.
+Many business owners don’t know how to write an effective collection letter or have a sample they can use as a reference.

 In order to understand the best practices of letter creation, a sample collection letter is available below.

 When to Use a Collection Letter

 Collection starts when you send the invoice, which should have a due date for payment.
 When that date passes, it's time to start thinking about following up with a collection letter.
 Don't wait too long.
 It's better to send a reminder notice sooner rather than later.
 Remember, this is money owed to you.
 The longer you put off collecting it, the more strain it can put on your business.

 If you're not sure what to write, use the sample template below.